 For more information, go to Bamberger Ranch .

 5. Bracken Cave Preserve

-If you have been wondering where to see the world’s largest maternity colony of bats, then Bracken cave preserve is that place.
+If you wondered where to see the world’s largest maternity colony of bats, then Bracken cave preserve is that place.
 Located less than twenty miles from downtown San Antonio, the location is very accessible.

-Bracken Cave is a nature preserve bought by the Bat Conservation International to ensure that encroachment by humans would not destroy this amazing bat habitat and to be a haven for the bat species that live there.
+Bracken Cave is a nature preserve bought by the Bat Conservation International to ensure that humans’ encroachment would not destroy this amazing bat habitat and be a haven for the bat species that live there.

 Located in San Antonio, Bracken Cave is very accessible.
-To book a visit, you must be a member of Bat Conservation International and book your appointment through the website at www.batcon.org.
+To book a visit, you must be a Bat Conservation International member and book your appointment through their website.

 The preserve is open twenty-four hours a day, but the cave is located on private property.
 This is owned and managed by Bat Conservation International.
 To protect the area, entrance is restricted to small groups.
 Mornings and evenings are the best time to see the emergence of millions of bats from the cave, looking for insects.